joelhawksley/identity/_posts/2026-05-06-adopting-herb-at-github.md

 Marco has been on a world-wide speaking tour presenting his work on the project.
 Last I checked, he had [seven talks on Ruby Events](https://www.rubyevents.org/profiles/marcoroth) already this year!
 I'd encourage you to check them out to learn more about the project.

-Today, I'm going to share our experience adopting Herb at GitHub and why you should do the same in your codebase.
+Today, I'm going to share our experience adopting Herb at GitHub and why I think you should do the same in your codebase.
 I'll also share a few things you'll wish you never knew about ERB.

 ## Why we are adopting Herb

-Herb may replace Erubi in the next major Rails release, as a backwards-compatible replacement.
+The Rails core is interested in having Herb replace Erubi.
 As GitHub is almost certainly the most prolific renderer of ERB in the world, Marco asked us to help validate Herb before it lands in Rails.

 How prolific?
 We have around about a half million lines of ERB across about 10,000 files, so about 50 lines/file on average.
-Despite building most of our new UI in React, we still added 350 files with over 15,000 lines of ERB in the past year, twice as much as we did in the year prior.
+Despite building most of our new UI in React, we still added 350 files with over 15,000 lines of ERB in 2025, twice as much as we did in 2024.

 While the Herb test suite is quite thorough, there was no substitute for testing it against a real, large-scale codebase.
-So that's what we've been doing since December.
+So that's what I've been doing since December.

 ## Our process

-When we started out, Herb could not parse all of our ERB, in part due to errors in our ERB and shortcomings in the Herb parser.
-Those two categories of issues would prove to be the ongoing framing for the work, with our goal of meeting in the middle, where our errors were resolved and Herb could parse every `.html.erb` in our codebase.
+When I started out, Herb could not parse all of our ERB, due to both errors in our ERB and shortcomings in the Herb parser.

-Our test was simple.
-We aimed to pass `npx @herb-tools/linter` with only the `parser-no-errors` rule enabled.
-The first time we ran the linter, less than 75% of our ERB files passed.
-We had 2,768 files to fix!
+The first milestone was simple.
+I aimed to pass `npx @herb-tools/linter` with only the `parser-no-errors` rule enabled.
+The first time I ran the linter, less than 75% of our ERB files passed.
+I had 2,768 files to fix!
 Thankfully, the bugs Herb caught in our codebase were mostly benign.

 ## Bugs found by Herb

 ### Invalid HTML

-It found piles of missing closing tags.
+Herb found piles of missing closing tags.
 As it turns out, browsers are pretty tolerant of bad HTML and will effectively close unclosed tags for you:

 ```html+erb
 <p>Hello World! <%# missing </p> %>